 LoRa Communications and their unique use in long range, low power wireless transmission have cemented their popularity in Industrial IoT.
 On one hand, LoRaWAN networks, gateways & nodes are often the focus of discussion since they enable new possibilities for large scale IoT applications.
-However, did you know that there is a less spoken-about component of LoRa communication that can affordably yet vastly improve your existing LoRa systems?
-That’s right – it’s time to talk about LoRa Antennas.
+However, did you know that there is a less spoken-about component of LR communication that can affordably yet vastly improve your existing LR systems?
+That’s right – it’s time to talk about LR Antennas.

 This article will cover the following content and more!